athomasq/athomasq.github.io/navigation/blog.md

 - Startups often fail because the founders burn out
 - Burnout can be mental, physical or emotional
 - Boredom, discouragement, exhaustion, stress are all real
-- Take care of yourself first -- rest, sleep, exercise, recharge, take vacations, spend time with loved ones
+- Take care of yourself first -- sleep well, exercise regularly, eat healthy, rest & recharge, take vacations, spend time with loved ones
 - Find joy in the journey, not the destination
 - Enjoy your day-to-day work
 - Take one step at a time